simonadamprog/dependency-analyzer/README.md

 #### `searchLibraryConnections` Task
 - Primary Goal: Analyzing connections of a transitive dependency:
   - Find root library (direct library dependency / first-level library dependency of a project) - containing the transitive dependency - that is used directly by a project.
-  - Find projects that are using the given dependency directly.
+  - Find projects that are using the found root dependencies directly.
 - Secondary objectives:
   - Display all unique dependencies in ascending order.
   - Display dependency graph statistics.